Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **deploymentMode:** Incremental

-### Question #89
+### Question #53

 Your company has an Azure DevOps project that produces Node Package Manager (npm) packages.

-Multiple projects consume the packages.
+**Multiple projects consume the packages.**

-You need to minimize the amount of disk space used by older packages in Azure Artifacts.
+**You need to minimize the amount of disk space used by older packages in Azure Artifacts**.

 What should you modify?